This post was updated on February 2, 2017.

 Now that I have a key, are there still access limits?

 Yes.
-By default, your key will increase the limit to 10 requests/second.
-If you submit at a higher frequency, your requests will receive an error message.
+By default, your key will increase the limit to 10 requests/second for all activity from that key.
+If we receive requests at a higher frequency that include the same key, all requests using that key will receive an error message.
 If you need higher rates of access, please contact us and we can discuss your situation.

 How many keys can I get?